cpetig/tilesets/README.md

    MapTool.
 Please make sure that the tiles are reachable in directory ".maptool-rptools/resource/ProBono's 6x6 Mega Tile Pack V2 - Grid50/6x6 Open Areas/Dungeon Tile217.jpg"

+   The image archive might still be available from http://library.rptools.net/1.3/listArtPacks

  - Any set of blob tiles from http://cr31.co.uk/stagecast/wang/intro.html, save as 0.gif, 1.gif and so on